phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 We extract the features for a fixed time context.
 Then we use a subset of that range as the area we feed into the network.
 As an example, we can extract the range [-2000ms, 0ms] for every feature, giving us 200 frames.
 We train the network on 1500ms of context, so we treat every offset like [-2000, -500ms], [-1990ms, -490ms], ..., [-1500ms, 0ms] as individual training samples.
 This gives us 50 training samples per backchannel utterance, greatly increasing the amount of training data, but introducing more smear as the network needs to learn to handle a larger variance in when the backchannel cue appears in its inputs, and thus reducing the confidence of its output.

 This turned out to not work very well, so in the end we settled on only extracting the features for the range [-w - 10ms, 0] where w is the context width, and training the network on [-w - 10ms, 10ms] and [-w, 0ms].
-This gives us two training samples per utterance, reduces the smearing problem and at the same time force the network to learn to handle a full shift by one in its inputs, as it should.
+This gives us two training samples per utterance, reduces the smearing problem and at the same time force the network to learn to correctly handle when its inputs are the same but offset by one.

 ## Training {#training-1}